ambiere/router-route/readme.md

   childrens: Record<string | number, RouteMap>
 }
 ```

-### Automatic Conversion
-Effortlessly convert the custom route map into a standard route object for use with `createBrowserRouter` API.
+2. **Automatic Conversion**: Effortlessly convert the custom route map into a standard route object for use with `createBrowserRouter` API.

-### Simplified management
-Easily manage and organize complex route hierarchies with reference keys.
+3. **Simplified management**: Easily manage and organize complex route hierarchies with reference keys.

-### Recursive Building
-Recursively constructs the route tree, linking parent routes to their respective children.
+4. **Recursive Building**: Recursively constructs the route tree, linking parent routes to their respective children.

 ## Installation